LukeGarnham/Stumps-and-Studs-MS4/README.md

     -	Store my personal and default delivery address details.
     -	Update my account details.
     -	View my past orders.
+    -   Sign in and out of my account.

 * As an administrator of the website, I want to be able to:
     -	Use the admin panel to add products.